idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [AntFileConverter](http://www.laurenceanthony.net/software/antfileconverter/) is a freeware tool to convert PDF and Word (DOCX) files into plain text for use in corpus tools like AntConc.

-For command line enthusiasts, programs such as pdftotext, pdfreflow (pdftohtml), Calibre’s e-book-convert, pdf2htmlEX, pdfbox can be added to the mix for PDF text extraction.
+For command-line enthusiasts, programs such as pdftotext, pdfreflow (pdftohtml), Calibre’s e-book-convert, pdf2htmlEX, pdfbox can be added to the mix for PDF text extraction.

 For a thorough review of solutions for handling PDFs in translation, see [here](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#pdf).